aqualinkorg/aqualink-app/packages/api/README.md

 #### Prerequisite

-Before running daily updates for the first time, you will need to augment your reef table with timezone and maximum monthly mean temperature.
-To do so, you can simply use the convenience script `yarn augment-reefs`.
+Before running daily updates for the first time, you will need to augment your site table with timezone and maximum monthly mean temperature.
+To do so, you can simply use the convenience script `yarn augment-sites`.

 In addition, you will need to set the environment variables in Firebase: